Kameshwarsingh/graphql-spring-mongodb/README.md

 3) MongoDB Community edition. [ https://docs.mongodb.com/manual/administration/install-community/ ]

+## Build using maven and test using graphiql UI

-## Graphiql is accessible at - http://localhost:8080/graphiql
+### Graphiql is accessible at - http://localhost:8080/graphiql

 ### 1) Add new author